From the Gazette 6th June 1970

 Waitrose opened its first branch in Kent at Allington Park, near Maidstone on 28th May 1970.

-It is the largest supermarket the partnership has opened at 11,400 sq feet.
-(Slough is larger now having been extended since it opened.)
+It was the largest supermarket the partnership had opened at 11,400 sq feet.

 The shopping centre has a car park for some 250 cars.
 There is every hope it will be well filled as the town centre of Maidstone has poor parking facilities for shoppers.